lanl-ansi/Juniper.jl/docs/src/options.md

 The solver stops if the requested amount of feasible solutions is found.
 If `0` the option gets ignored.

+## Resolve

+Sometimes the non linear solver doesn't find a feasible solution in the first run.

+### num_resolve_root_relaxation::Int [3]
+This especially bad if this happens for the root relaxation.
+If there is no optimal/local optimal solution in the root relaxation you can use this option to resolve a couple of time until a solution is found or the number of resolves exceeded this value.

 ## Logging

 ### log_levels::Vector{Symbol} [[:Table,:Info,:Options]]